 These are the terms and conditions of the Student Agreement.

 1. In accepting this Offer of Admission you reaffirm the truth, accuracy and completeness of the declaration that you made with your application for admission, and you confirm that (to the best of your knowledge) all of the information provided to the University by you (or on your behalf) in connection with that application remains accurate and complete.
 You further confirm that no facts or circumstances have arisen that would affect the truth or accuracy of your declaration or adversely affect your eligibility to be enrolled at the University.

-2. Use its reasonable endeavours to provide you with tuition and supervision of a professional standard in the programme of study and the courses in which you are enrolled.
+2. Will use its reasonable endeavours to provide you with tuition and supervision of a professional standard in the programme of study and the courses in which you are enrolled.

-3. Act reasonably and fairly in exercising its powers.
+3. Will act reasonably and fairly in exercising its powers.

-4. The University may make changes to its courses (including the offering, content, mode of delivery, or timing for delivery of such courses), where such changes are required because of changes in funding, staffing, legislation, Government directions, or circumstances beyond the University’s reasonable control.
+4. May make changes to its courses (including the offering, content, mode of delivery, or timing for delivery of such courses), including where such changes are required because of changes in funding, staffing, legislation, Government directions, or circumstances beyond the University’s reasonable control.
 The University will give you reasonable notice (having regard to the circumstances) of any such changes.

 5. Use your reasonable endeavours to fulfil the requirements specified by the University for the programme of study.

 6. Comply with the statutes, regulations, rules and policies of the University (as amended from time to time), and all other reasonable requirements of the University, and you accept the jurisdiction of the University in all matters connected with your studies.